Resources for Pennsylvanians

 State Food Purchase Program (SFPP)

-Pennsylvania leads the country in providing food assistance for the needy under the SFPP.
+Pennsylvania leads the country in providing food assistance to those in need under the SFPP.
 This program provides cash grants to counties for the purchase and distribution of food to low-income individuals. // Learn more about the State Food Purchase Program

 Supplemental Nutrition Assistance Program (SNAP)